korest/korest.github.io/_posts/2018-08-18-fishshell.md

 #### Conclusion

-I would definitely recommend it to try.
+I would definitely recommend to give it a try.
 Start with `brew install fish` and visit [fishshell](https://fishshell.com/docs/current/tutorial.html#tut_learning_Fish) to learn more.